Horse racing: Types of horse racing

-Different breeds of horses have developed that excel in each of the specific disciplines.
+Different breeds of horses have been bred to excel in each of these disciplines.
 Breeds that are used for flat racing include the Thoroughbred, Quarter Horse, Arabian, Paint, and Appaloosa.
 Jump racing breeds include the Thoroughbred and AQPS.
-In harness racing, Standardbreds are used in Australia, New Zealand and North America, when in Europe, Russian and French Trotter are used with Standardbred.
-Light cold blood horses, such as Finnhorses and Scandinavian coldblood trotter are also used in harness racing within their respective geographical areas.
+In harness racing, Standardbreds are used in Australia, New Zealand and North America.
+In Europe, Russian and French Trotters are used with Standardbreds.
+Light cold blood horses, such as Finnhorses and Scandinavian Coldblood Trotters are also used in harness racing within their respective geographical areas.

-There also are races for ponies: both flat and jump and harness racing.
+There are also races for ponies: both flat and jump and harness racing.

 Flat racing

 Flat racing is the most common form of horse racing seen worldwide.
 Flat racing tracks are typically oval in shape and are generally level, although in Great Britain and Ireland there is much greater variation, including figure-of-eight tracks like Windsor and tracks with often severe gradients and changes of camber, such as Epsom Racecourse.
 Track surfaces vary, with turf most common in Europe and dirt more common in North America and Asia.
 Newly designed synthetic surfaces, such as Polytrack or Tapeta, are seen at some tracks.

 Individual flat races are run over distances ranging from 440 yards to more than 4 mi, although races longer than 2 mi are quite rare, and distances between 5 and 12 furlong are the most common.
 Short races are generally referred to as "sprints", while longer races are known as "routes" in the United States or "staying races" in Europe.
-Although fast acceleration ("a turn of foot") is usually required to win either type of race, in general sprints are seen as a test of speed, while long-distance races are seen as a test of stamina.
+Although fast acceleration ("a turn of foot") is usually required to win either type of race, sprints are generally seen as a test of speed, while long-distance races are seen as a test of stamina.
 The most prestigious flat races in the world, such as the Prix de l'Arc de Triomphe, Melbourne Cup, Japan Cup, Epsom Derby, Kentucky Derby and Dubai World Cup, are run over distances in the middle of this range and are seen as tests of both speed and stamina to some extent.

 In the most prestigious races, horses are generally allocated the same weight to carry for fairness, with allowances given to younger horses and female horses running against males.
 These races are called conditions races and offer the biggest purses.
 There is another category of races called handicap races where each horse is assigned a different weight to carry based on its ability.
-Besides the weight they carry, horses' performance can also be influenced by position relative to the inside barrier, gender, jockey, and training.
+Besides the weight they carry, horses' performance can also be influenced by position relative to the inside barrier, sex, jockey, and training.